BREXODUS: Almost half of highly skilled EU workers could leave UK in next five years, new study finds - Olive Press News Spain

-You are currently browsing comments.
-If you would like to return to the full story, you can read the full entry here: “BREXODUS: Almost half of highly skilled EU workers could leave UK in next five years, new study finds”.
+ALMOST one half of highly skilled EU workers are considering leaving the UK, according to new research.

-BREXODUS: Almost half of highly skilled EU workers could leave UK in next five years, new study finds
+A study into the effects of Brexit by Deloitte found 47% of highly skilled workers from the EU were considering leaving the UK in the next five years.

+In a report released today, the financial consulting giant warns of serious implications for employers.

-There will now be pressure on ministers to come up with sensible immigration plans
+It says there will now be pressure on ministers to come up with sensible immigration plans and to find ways to improve the skills of UK workers while making better use of robots in the workplace.

+In total, some 36% of non-British workers in the UK said they were thinking of leaving within the same period, representing 1.2m jobs out of 3.4 million migrant workers in the UK.

 So what? maybe the youth in Britain will stand more chance of getting a job!
 Im no brexiteer but for crying out loud i’m fed up of hearing about how Europeans will go back home…Let them go, at the end of the day there can’t have been great prospects where they came from or they wouldn’t have come here in the first place..One things for sure..the brexiteers wont be crying in their boots if they do go back so i wouldn’t expect any sympathy for businesses who employ huge numbers of Europeans..